EricEricEricJin/ENGG1340COMP2113-Group-Project/README.md

 Permanent walls (the walls coded in map files) will never be destroyed, while walls built by player can be destroyed by player with certain weapons.

 Player and zombies cannot go through walls, and some bullets (bullets with wall in their trig_obj list) cannot go through walls.
 Some bullets (bullets without wall in their trig_obj list) can fly over walls.

+### Some highlights in user experience
+- Preview of minimap is offered when player is selecting map
+- Direction of player is showed with arrow to tell user the heading (which is also the direction of shooting)
+- Theme can be modified (Dark or light, bord of thin) in configure file
+- Keysets can be modified in configure file according to users' preference
+- Beep is made when player crashes on a wall
+- To warn the player, player's HP is displayed in Yellow when it is lower than 66, and displayed in Red when it is lower than 33.
+- Player is asked to double-confirm before deleting a saving

 ### Screenshots
 homepage